Code-Institute-Submissions/qplatt-plbarbershop/README.md

 * CSS3

 Frameworks, Libraries & Programs Used
-1. Bootstrap 4.4.1:Bootstrap was used to assist with the responsiveness and styling of the website.
-2. Hover.css:
-    * Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+1. Bootstrap 4.4.1:
+    *Bootstrap was used throughout for code used to style and increase responsiveness.
 3. Google Fonts:
-    * Google fonts were used to import the fonts styles ‘Roboto and Exo.
+    * Google fonts was used to import the fonts styles ‘Roboto and Exo.
 They were placed in style.css file and used throughout the project.
 4. Font Awesome:
-    * Font Awesome was used on the home page of the website to add icons in the footer for UX purposes.
+    * Font Awesome was used on the home page prices and profile page of the website to add icons in the footers.
 5. Git
     * Git was used to commit to Git and Push to GitHub.
 6. GitHub:
-    * GitHub is used to store the projects code after being pushed from Git.
+    * GitHub was used to store the code from the project after being pushing it from Git.
 7. Canva:
     * Canva was used to create the background image, resizing images and editing some photos for the website.
 8. W3schools:
-    * W3schools was used for code to help build price charts.
+    * W3schools was used for code to help build the price charts.
 9. Balsamiq:
     * Balsamiq was used to create the wireframes during the design process.
+10. Code Institute:
+    * Code Institute instructions was used throughout the project including the headers and README.

 Testing
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.